TheBigSadowski/strava-hacks/README.md

 # Nearby Segments Chrome Plugin

+A plugin for Chrome that adds some extra navigation features for the Strava web app.

+Currently this includes:
+* Preventing the explore tab from jumping you back to your home area
+* Adding a list of nearby segments to the right side navigation on segment pages

 ## Installing Locally (not from the chrome store)

 1. Clone the code locally `git clone `